Let's discuss some pitfalls that should be avoided during depth measurements.

 (4) Sea state Rough seas cause ship to pitch and roll, thus draft and trim are randomly changing.
 Navigator shall take some safety allowance for that accordingly.

 (5) Ship breadth.
 When a wide ship (breadth 30-50 m) is sailing through a channel, the navigator should consider that depth measured at the fore-and-aft plane may be significantly different from one at the outer side of the channel.

 (6) COG VS HDG When the ship has a big drift angle (big difference between the course over ground and the heading), bow and stern have different paths over ground, and depths at these points may also be different.

 (7) Squat effect The squat effect is the hydrodynamic phenomenon by which a ship moving quickly through shallow water creates an area of lower pressure that causes the ship to be closer to the seabed than would otherwise be expected.
 Squat is usually expected where depth to draft ratio is less than 3 and depends on the ship’s speed, hull shape, UKC, and channel geometry.
 Accurate squat estimation is a complicated mathematical task.
 However, there are some simplified methods available in the literature.
 Also, some shipping companies use their own software purposely made for a specific vessel.
 The simplest (but not the most accurate) squat estimation method is:

 Where dT – draft increment, m; Cb – hull coefficient; V – ship’s speed;

-This method allows to find dT value for the depth to draft ratio 1/1 on a shallow water.
-When squat is estimated for a narrow channel, the obtained value shall be doubled.
+This method allows finding dT value for the depth to draft ratio 1/1 on shallow water.
+When the squat is estimated for a narrow channel, the obtained value shall be doubled.

-And remember, when it is about UKC, it is necessary, as my ex-boss said, to do a double check, triple check and, better, quadruple check!
+And remember, when it is about UKC, it is necessary, as my ex-boss said, to do a double-check, triple check, and, better, quadruple check!

 Good luck and at least 7 feet under your keel!